 with a carnival balloon in hand

-and paper banjos playing softly beside the river,
+and paper banjos playing softly beside the river he walked home,

 the pile of faded blue t-shirts